 All compulsory patients must be formally reviewed by the responsible clinician under section 76, 77 or 78 of the Act, depending on the type of order the patient is subject to.
 The first clinical review must occur within the first three months of the court order allowing compulsory treatment.
 Subsequent clinical reviews must occur within six months of the previous review.
 Note that the duty to review a patient’s condition regularly does not end when a compulsory treatment order is of indefinite duration.

-A clinical review carried out under section 76, 77 or 78 of the Act must be solely for the purposes of that section, and not for the purposes of any other section under the Act, for example the gaining of a second opinion to allow compulsory treatment under section 59(2).
-Conducting a review to fulfil multiple purposes may be prejudicial to the patient and a breach of the principle of natural justice.
+A clinical review carried out under section 76, 77 or 78 of the Act must be solely for the purposes of that section not for the purposes of any other section under the Act, for example to gain a second opinion to allow compulsory treatment under section 59(2).
+Conducting a review to fulfil multiple purposes may be prejudicial to the patient, and is a breach of the principle of natural justice.
 For example, a patient may be more likely to consent to treatment under section 59(2)(a) if a concurrent review under section 76 could result in their immediate release.

-If a responsible clinician does not review a compulsory patient within the time period provided by section 76, 77 or 78 of the Act, a district inspector may apply to the Mental Health Review Tribunal for a review of the patient’s condition to ensure that a timely review occurs.
+If a responsible clinician does not review a compulsory patient within the time period provided by section 76, 77 or 78 of the Act, a district inspector may apply to the MHRT for a review of the patient’s condition to ensure that a timely review occurs.

+The clinical review should be a rigorous, holistic assessment of the person’s condition, which considers the range of factors relevant to a person’s condition (e.g. family and whanau, substance use/addiction, least restrictive options).

 12.2 Applications to the Mental Health Review Tribunal

-After a certificate of clinical review has been completed, any person to whom the certificate was sent may apply to the Mental Health Review Tribunal (MHRT) for a review of the patient’s condition.
+After a certificate of clinical review has been completed, any person to whom the certificate was sent may apply to the MHRT for a review of the patient’s condition.
 An application can be facilitated through a district inspector.
 In all cases, permitted applicants to the MHRT under section 76(7)(b) will include:

 the patient